Client-based/Matter-based Accounting

 Changing from Client Accounting to Matter Accounting

-• First go into each matter under the QuickBooks tab and click QuickBooks Connector to create a sub-customer in QuickBooks for the matter.
+• First, go into each matter under the QuickBooks tab and click QuickBooks Connector to create a sub-customer in QuickBooks for the matter.

 • Move any transactions (invoices, payments, etc) from the client in QuickBooks to the matter.
-Or, make a journal entry to transfer account balance from the client to each matter.

 • Move any transactions (deposits, etc) from the client trust liability account to the matter account.
-Or, make a journal entry to transfer balances from the client to the matter.

-Changing from Matter Accounting to Client Accounting
+Impacts when changing from Matter Accounting to Client Accounting

-This also has accounting implications that might need to be fixed manually if you have existing invoices and/or trust account balances.
-Because matter balances roll up to the client level, you don't actually need to do anything.
-But you can clean it up in QuickBooks by removing the matter sub-customers and the matter sub-accounts so that everything is at the client level.
+Processing this change also has accounting implications that might need to be fixed manually if you have existing invoices and/or trust account balances.
+Because matter balances roll up to the client level, once you have confirmed the accounting is all set, you shouldn't have to do anything further.

 Did this answer your question?